 The crack of the bat.
 Balls soaring into or – over – the stands.
 The smell of ballpark hot dogs.
 Cheers erupting from the crowd as a runner stomps third base on his way to home plate.
 America’s favorite pastime, Major League Baseball (MLB), is back.
-So, how do the MLB’s 30 teams stack up leading into the 2025 season, and who’s expected to make a serious bid for a World Series title?
+So, how do the MLB’s 30 teams stack up a quarter of the way through 2025 season, and who’s expected to make a serious bid for a World Series title?
 Check out the MLB Power Rankings below to find out.

 Will the Dodgers defend their World Series title?
 Will the New York Yankees look for revenge?
 Or will another team step up to the plate and set off on a championship run?
 The only way to find out is to pick up a few boxes of Cracker Jacks and tune in to MLB on DIRECTV.